psharanda/LayoutOps/README/DEMOS.md

 <img src="https://raw.githubusercontent.com/psharanda/LayoutOps/swift-2.3/README/Put_Fix+Flex grid_portrait.png" alt="Fix+Flex grid" width="160.0" height="240.0"/> <img src="https://raw.githubusercontent.com/psharanda/LayoutOps/swift-2.3/README/Put__Fix+Flex grid_landscape.png" alt="Fix+Flex grid" width="240.0" height="160.0"/>
 ### Viewport
 #### Demo
-Combine operation not only allows to group other operations, but also define viewport for them.
-Viewport can be defined using anchors of childview, or nil anchor if using superview edges
+Combine operation is not only for grouping other operations, but it also defines viewport for them.
+Viewport can be defined using anchors of any childview, or nil anchor if using superview edges
 ```swift